mindspore-ai/docs/tutorials/source_en/advanced/derivation.md

 <a href="https://gitee.com/mindspore/docs/blob/master/tutorials/source_en/advanced/derivation.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png"></a>

-The `GradOperation` API provided by the `mindspore.ops` module can be used to generate a gradient of a network model.
-The following describes how to use the `GradOperation` API to perform first-order and second-order derivations and how to stop gradient computation.
+The `grad` and `value_and_grad` provided by the `mindspore.ops` module generate the gradients of the network model. `grad` computes the network gradient, and `value_and_grad` computes both the forward output and the gradient of the network.
+This article focuses on how to use the main functions of the `grad`, including first-order and second-order derivations, derivation of the input or network weights separately, returning auxiliary variables, and stopping calculating the gradient.

-> For details about `GradOperation`, see [API](https://mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.GradOperation.html#mindspore.ops.GradOperation).
+> For more information about the derivative interface, please refer to the [API documentation](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.grad.html).

 ## First-order Derivation

-Method: `mindspore.ops.GradOperation()`.
+Method: `mindspore.ops.grad`.
 The parameter usage is as follows:

-- `get_all`: If this parameter is set to `False`, the derivation is performed only on the first input.
-If this parameter is set to `True`, the derivation is performed on all inputs.
-- `get_by_list`: If this parameter is set to `False`, the weight derivation is not performed.
-If this parameter is set to `True`, the weight derivation is performed.
-- `sens_param`: The output value of the network is scaled to change the final gradient.
-Therefore, the dimension is the same as the output dimension.
+- `fn`: the function or network to be derived.
+- `grad_position`: specifies the index of the input position to be derived.
+If the index is int type, it means to derive for a single input; if tuple type, it means to derive for the position of the index within the tuple, where the index starts from 0; and if None, it means not to derive for the input.
+In this scenario, `weights` is non-None.
+Default: 0.
+- `weights`: the network variables that need to return the gradients in the training network.
+Generally the network variables can be obtained by `weights = net.trainable_params()`.
+Default: None.
+- `has_aux`: symbol for whether to return auxiliary arguments.
+If True, the number of `fn` outputs must be more than one, where only the first output of `fn` is involved in the derivation and the other output values will be returned directly.
+Default: False.

-The [MatMul](https://mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.MatMul.html#mindspore.ops.MatMul) operator is used to build a customized network model `Net`, and then perform first-order derivation on the model.
-The following formula is an example to describe how to use the `GradOperation` API:
+The following is a brief introduction to the use of the `grad` by first constructing a customized network model `Net` and then performing a first-order derivative on it:

 $$f(x, y)=(x * z) * y \tag{1}$$